GillesDCI/mvc-layered-pattern-assignment/README.md

 ### 1. customerService
    1. Create a new `customerService.js` file inside the service folder.

-   2. Transfer all service related logic (calls to the database) from the controllers into the data.

 ### 2. hotelService
   1. Create a new `hotelService.js` file inside the service folder.

-  2. Transfer all data related logic (calls to the database) from the hotelController into the data.

 ### 3. reservationService
   1. Create a new `reservationService.js` file inside the service folder.

-  2. Transfer all service related logic (calls to the database) from the hotelController into the data.

-## Task 3 - Creating and configuring controllers
+## Task 3 - Transferring logic to the data layer and service layer

-### 1. Customer controller
+### 1. createCustomer()
-  1. Create a new `customerController.js` file inside the controllers folder.
+  1. Bring the data related logic to the `customerData.js`, you can create a method there `createCustomer`.

+  2. Bring the business logic to the service layer, create a method there `createCustomer`

+  3. import the `createCustomer` method in the service layer, use it in the service layer method `createCustomer`

+  4. Adapt the controller method `createCustomer()` so it uses the service layer to create a new customer.

+### 2. getCustomers()
+  1. Bring the data related logic to the `customerData.js`, get list of customers there

   2. import the `customerController` inside the customerRoutes.

-### 2. Hotel controller
-  1. Create a new `hotelController.js` file inside the controllers folder.

-  2. import the `hotelController` inside the hotelRoutes.

 ### 3. Reservation controller
   1. Create a new `reservationController.js` file inside the controllers folder.